mtgrosser/rszr/README.md

 ## Thread safety

-As of version 0.4.0, Rszr is thread safe through the Ruby GIL.
+As of version 0.5.0, Rszr is thread safe through Ruby's global VM lock.
 Use of any previous versions in a threaded environment is discouraged.

 ## Speed